EPIC-model/epic/README.md

 ## Dependencies
 EPIC has following requirements:
 * gfortran
+* zlib
 * hdf5

-A script to install hdf5 is found in the subdirectory `dependencies`.
+The scripts to install hdf5 and zlib are found in the subdirectory `dependencies`.
 If you do not install hdf5 to the system location, replace `../configure --prefix=$HDF5` below by
 ```
 $ ../configure --prefix=$PREFIX --with-hdf5=$HDF5
 ```
 where `$HDF5` is the root directory of your hdf5 installation.
+To install hdf5 with zlib, you need to export the variable `ZLIB_DIR` to the root install directory.

 ## Compile
 In the following `$PREFIX` denotes the installation directory of EPIC.